Michael Helms (he/him/his) is a firearms historian, author, journalist, and enthusiast based in Baton Rouge, Louisiana.

 Mike has been a proud supporter of American Corporate Partners since 2014.
 He volunteers his time to mentor veterans that are transitioning from the military into the corporate workplace.

-When he’s not sleuthing into the obscure nooks and crannies of America’s firearms industry, Mike enjoys woodworking, photography, and doing whatever Zeke (his American Staffordshire Terrier) tells him to do (which usually involves outings in his favorite Jeep).
+When he’s not sleuthing into the obscure nooks and crannies of America’s firearms industry, Mike enjoys woodworking, photography, and being a doggy-daddy to Zeke the American Staffordshire Terrier.
+He lives with his wife and Zeke in Baton Rouge.